Coronavirus in Paris latest news and measures to know

 Paris deconfinement breaking news

-Today May 11 starts deconfinement in Paris and in France.
+Deconfinement in Paris and in France started on May 11, 2020.
 Here is some breaking news:

 - Anne Hidalgo confirmed that washable facemasks will be given for free to each Parisian.
 People can take them to pharmacies.